hiebelky/Bio-MR/README.md

 ### 1. Install Qt
 1. Download the Qt Online Installer from the bottom of this page: https://www.qt.io/download-open-source
 2. Run the installer.
-You do not need to make an account.
+Create a free account and verify your email.
 3. Choose C:\Qt as the installation folder.
 This will guarantee the path length does not exceed the Windows limit.
-4. Select "Archive" from the left menu options, then click "filter".
+4. Select "Latest Releases" from the left menu options.
-5. Select "Qt 5.14.0" > "MSVC 2017 64-bit":
+5. Select "Qt 5.14.x" > "MSVC 2017 64-bit":
 ![](images/MSVC_2017.PNG)
 6. Also select the following options:
 ![](images/Dev_and_design_tools.PNG)